apptainer/singularity-userdocs/installation.rst

     $ cd singularity

-    $ ./autogen.sh

-    $ ./configure --prefix=/usr/local --sysconfdir=/etc
+    $ ./mconfig

+    $ cd builddir

     $ make

     $ sudo make install

-.. note.. code-block:: none
-    Note that the installation prefix is ``/usr/local`` but the configuration directory is ``/etc``.
-This ensures that the configuration file ``singularity.conf`` is placed in the standard location.

-If you omit the ``--sysconfdir`` option , the configuration file will be installed in ``/usr/local/etc``.
+Singularity will be installed in the ``/usr/local`` directory hierarchy by default.
-If you omit the ``--prefix`` option, Singularity will be installed in the ``/usr/local`` directory hierarchy by default.
-And if you specify a custom directory with the ``--prefix`` option, all of Singularity’s binaries and the configuration file will be installed within that directory.
+And if you specify a custom directory with the ``-p`` option, all of Singularity's binaries and the configuration file will be installed within that directory.
 This last option can be useful if you want to install multiple versions of Singularity, install Singularity on a shared system, or if you want to remove Singularity easily after installing it.

 --------------------------
 Install a specific release